Road Bike Buyer’s Guide

 A lot of bike manufacturers create women’s specific road bikes to cater for differences in body shape and style of riding.
 On average, a female rider is smaller in height and weight, so any bike you buy will need to account for this.

 The simple answer is get any bike that fits you properly whether it’s a unisex bike or women’s specific.
 A good bike fit can help you with this.
-Our own WMN range has slightly different sizing to the unisex range.
 Small differences in stack and reach can affect the final size choice for some riders.

 A lot of women’s bikes come specced with different parts (notably the finishing kit) such as a women’s saddle or narrower handlebars to account for a different anatomy.
 Other brands build a new bike from the frame up using detailed data from women riders.